cdcarter/public/beliefs.md

 ## Art
 * Storytelling is the best form of communication.
-* If you can't tell a story in under 90 minutes, you're telling more than one story, and you need to be mindful of it.
+* If you can't tell a story in under 90 minutes, you're telling more than one story, and you need to be mindful of that.
 * We tell stories to create meaning.
 * Art has three components that make it such; content, form, and meaning.
 * Humor comes from truth in difference.